 A collection of Airbnb host tips for hosts new and experienced hosts & management agencies, written by Airbnb Superhosts and industry experts.

 Since 2008, Airbnb has accumulated over hundreds of thousands of Hosts across 39,000 cities.
 To be efficient and maximise your revenues, you have to manage the guest and make sure they have a comfortable stay in your property.
-We work with Superhosts, Airbnb professionals and industry experts to share the best Tips for Airbnb hosts.
+We work with Superhosts, Airbnb professionals and industry experts to share the best Airbnb host tips.

 As an Airbnb host or management company you should know how to be a great host and delight your guests.
 It will help you increase revenue and get great reviews about your property, which will help to increase sales.